tylertreat/frugal/test/integration/readme.md

 ## To Run:
 ##### In Skynet:

 Push to any Smithy enabled Frugal fork.
-Skynet will execute tests with both Frugal and Thrift code generation, using the current Frugal branch (not the latest release).
+Skynet will execute tests with using the current Frugal branch (not the latest release).

 ##### Locally:
 Setup [skynet-cli](https://github.com/workiva/skynet-cli) and run `skynet run